mandroidV2/dynamic-grid/README.md

 ## Dynamic Grid - Using web components

+### Please use local http-server or live-server from VS code to serve html files from demo folder

 ### Features in the grid

 - Dynamic grid creation based on `rowData` and `columnDefs`